Fanny and Alexander: Plot

 Emilie's former brothers-in-law confront Edvard to negotiate a divorce, using the children, the bishop's debts, and the threat of a public scandal for leverage, but Edvard is unmoved.

-Emilie, now in the later stages of her pregnancy, refuses to restore the children to Edvard's home.
-Emilie allows Edvard to drink a large dosage of her bromide sedative.
-She explains to him, as the medication takes effect, that she intends to flee the home as he sleeps.
-He threatens to follow her family and ruin their lives, but falls unconscious.
-After she escapes, Edvard's dying Aunt Elsa accidentally overturns a gas lamp, setting her bedclothes, nightgown, and hair on fire.
+Emilie, now in the later stages of her pregnancy and still living with Vergérus, refuses to restore the children to Edvard's home.
+Emilie manipulates Edvard into drinking a large dosage of her bromide sedative from her cup.
+As the medication takes effect, she explains to him that she intends to flee the home as he sleeps.
+He drowsily threatens to follow her family and ruin their lives but falls unconscious.
+After Emilie escapes, Edvard's dying Aunt Elsa accidentally overturns a gas lamp, setting her bedclothes, nightgown, and hair on fire.
 Engulfed in flames, she runs through the house, seeking Edvard's help, but he, too, is set aflame.
-Although partially incapacitated by the sedative, he is able to disentangle himself from Aunt Elsa, but is badly burned and dies shortly thereafter.
+Although partially incapacitated by the sedative, he disentangles himself from Aunt Elsa, but he is badly burned and dies shortly thereafter.

-Alexander had fantasised about his stepfather's death while living with Isak and his nephews Aron and Ismael Retzinsky.
+Alexander had fantasised about his stepfather's death while living with Isak and his nephews, Aron and Ismael Retzinsky.
 The mysterious Ismael explains that fantasy can become true as he dreams it.

 The Ekdahl family reunites for the christening celebration of Emilie's and the late bishop's daughter as well as the extra-marital daughter of Alexander's uncle, Gustav Adolf, and the maid, Maj.
 Alexander encounters the ghost of the bishop who knocks him to the floor, and tells him, "You can never escape me."
 Emilie, having inherited the theatre, hands Helena a copy of August Strindberg's play A Dream Play to read and tells her that they should perform it together onstage.
 Initially scoffing at the idea and declaring Strindberg a "misogynist," Helena takes to the idea and begins reading it to a sleeping Alexander.